 Thai police use tear gas, rubber bullets to break up protest

-BANGKOK (AP) — Police in the Thai capital have used water cannons, tear gas and rubber bullets to break up a rally by pro-democracy protesters calling for the release of detained activists, constitutional changes and reform of the nation’s monarchy.
-The rally held Saturday outside Bangkok’s Grand Palace was a continuation of student-led protests that began last year and have rattled Thailand’s traditional establishment, which is fiercely opposed to change, especially with regard to the monarchy.
-The rally organizers had said earlier they planned to have demonstrators throw paper planes with messages over the palace walls.
+BANGKOK (AP) — Police in the Thai capital have used water cannons, tear gas and rubber bullets to break up a rally by pro-democracy protesters, leaving more than 30 injured and at least 32 detained.
+The protesters are calling for the release of detained activists, constitutional changes and reform of the nation’s monarchy.
+The rally Saturday outside Bangkok’s Grand Palace was a continuation of student-led protests that have rattled Thailand’s traditional establishment, which is fiercely opposed to change, especially with regard to the monarchy.
+About 1,000 demonstrators managed to break through a barrier made of shipping containers outside the ceremonial palace stacked two high.
+Police behind the containers responded first with warnings and then by shooting water cannons and rubber bullets.